Adityashah1999/netflixclone/README.md

 # netflixclone
 Created the clone of  Netflix landing page using pure HTML, CSS and JavaScript and again hosted in firebase.
+This is personal project.